mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 be to normalize the data according to a mean, area, or some other value calculated from our data.

+Multiply all weight values by 2:

 ~~~
-# multiply all weight values by 2
 surveys_df['weight'] * 2
 ~~~
 {: .python}